-- PI should be aware that proposal information is widely disseminated and should therefore avoid including any confidential or proprietary information not intended to be available to a broad audience of industry professionals who review AVF proposals.
+- PI should be aware that proposal information and progress reports are widely disseminated and should therefore avoid including any confidential or proprietary information not intended to be available to a broad audience of industry professionals who review AVF proposals.

-Each proposal received by the AVF will be evaluated by a scientific review committee in one of the following disciplines:
+Each proposal received by the AVF will be evaluated by a mix of industry and scientific reviewers in one of the following disciplines:

 - Breeding & Genetics

 - Disease Management

 - Outreach & Education

 - Pest Management